 1. United Nations

 United Nations office in Kenya is the headquarters of the four UN offices all over the world.
 Apart from offering competitive pay for its employees, The UN also provides a competitive benefits package.
-According to a survey conducted by Brighter Monday Kenya, this organisation ranked second after Safaricom.
+According to a survey conducted by Brighter Monday Kenya, this organisation ranked second as the best paying company in Kenya after Safaricom.
 The organisation offers more opportunities for its employees for career growth, and that’s why it possible to get more people staying in the organisation until retirement.

 Safaricom is among the leading telecommunications firm in Kenya.
 In the 2018 survey on the best places to work in Kenya, Safaricom was ranked number 1.
 It is worth to note that this is highly attributed to the pride that most of those working in it feel.